INSaFLU/insaflu_docs/docs/data_analysis.rst

 *Description*

 This step will perform de novo assembly over the reads retained after the "Viral enrichment" and/or "Host depletion" steps.
+If these steps were turned OFF, assembly will be directly performed over raw reads (if QC was turned OFF) or quality processed reads (if QC was turned ON).

 .. note::